szepeviktor/wordpress-plugin-construction/wp-solarized/trunk/readme.txt

 Use it if you know the dashboard, if you know the location of every part of dashboard because Solarized's contrast is lower than other color schemes to ease your eyes.

+This plugin is based on [Ethan Schoonover's](http://ethanschoonover.com/solarized) project of the same name.

+= How do I switch color scheme? =

+On the Dashboard go to Users / Your Profile and click on "Solarized".

 == Installation ==